spacetelescope/nirspec_pipe_testing_tool/README.md

 *****

-7. Fix the pointing keywords in the count rate file.
+**STEP 7.** Fix the pointing keywords in the count rate file.
 This will only be possible if you have the APT file that corresponds to your testing data.
-Skip this step if you do not have the corresponding APT file for your data set.
+Skip this step if you do not have he corresponding APT file for your data set.
 PTT used default dummy values so the pipeline will not break, but the spec3 pipeline may get wrong results unless these dummy values are replaced.

 If you do have the corresponding APT files for your data set, you will manually need to get